FilipZytka/SpellForce_Speed_Mod/README.md

 # SpellForce Speed Trainer
 Simple WinForms based application for manipulating game speed.
-The application automatically detects spellforce.exe process and modifies the game memory when using hotkeys or buttons on the app gui.
+The application automatically detects spellforce.exe process and allows the player to change between 5 different game speed states by using keyhooks or user interface.

 Hotkeys: